SystemsApproach/private5g/intro.rst

 each of which corresponds to a sequence of releases of the standard.
 Release 15 is considered the demarcation point between 4G and 5G, with Release 17 having been completed in 2022.
-Complicating the terminology, 4G was on a multi-release evolutionary path referred to as *Long Term Evolution (LTE)*.
+Complicating the terminology, 4G was on a multi-release evolutionary path referred to as *Long-Term Evolution (LTE)*.
 5G is on a similar evolutionary path, with several expected releases over its lifetime.